 U.S.-SOUTH AFRICA RELATIONS

-Since the abolition of apartheid and 1994 democratic elections, the countries have enjoyed a solid bilateral relationship.
-South Africa is a strategic partner of the United States, particularly in the areas of security and trade.
-The two countries share development objectives throughout Africa, and South Africa plays a key economic and political role in the African continent.
+Since the end of apartheid and with the advent of democracy in 1994, the two countries have enjoyed a solid bilateral relationship.
+South Africa is a strategic partner of the United States, particularly in the areas of health, security, and trade.
+The two countries share development objectives throughout Africa, and South Africa plays a key economic and political role on the African continent.
 The United States seeks opportunities for increased U.S.-South African cooperation on regional and international issues.
-In 2010, the United States and South Africa launched a strategic dialogue aimed at deepening cooperation on the entire range of issues of mutual interest and/or concern.
+In 2010, the United States and South Africa launched a strategic dialogue aimed at deepening cooperation on a range of issues of mutual interest and concern.

 U.S. Assistance to South Africa

-U.S. Agency for International Development (USAID) programs seek to strengthen small- and medium-sized enterprises, create employment, improve learning and job skills, promote basic education, combat gender-based violence, and promote HIV/AIDS care, prevention and treatment.
-In 2010, Secretary Clinton and South African Prime Minister Maite Nkoana-Mashabane signed a Partnership Framework, creating a five-year plan to tackle HIV/AIDS in South Africa through the President’s Emergency Plan for AIDS Relief (PEPFAR).
+U.S. Agency for International Development (USAID) programs seek to strengthen small- and medium-sized enterprises, create employment, improve learning and job skills, promote basic education, combat gender-based violence, and promote HIV/AIDS care, prevention, and treatment.

 Bilateral Economic Relations

 U.S.-South African economic and trade relations are strong.
-South Africa is eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA).
-The country belongs to the Southern African Customs Union, which has signed a Trade, Investment, and Development Cooperative Agreement (TIDCA) with the United States.
+South Africa is eligible for preferential trade benefits under the African Growth and Opportunity Act.
+The country belongs to the Southern African Customs Union, which signed a Trade, Investment, and Development Cooperative Agreement (TIDCA) with the United States.
 The TIDCA establishes a forum for consultative discussions, cooperative work, and possible agreements on a wide range of trade issues, with a special focus on customs and trade facilitation, technical barriers to trade, sanitary and phytosanitary measures, and trade and investment promotion.
 The United States and South Africa have a bilateral tax treaty eliminating double taxation.
-A bilateral trade and investment framework agreement has been signed, and discussions on it were renewed in 2011.
+A bilateral Trade and Investment Framework Agreement is in place.

 South Africa's Membership in International Organizations

 South Africa's principal foreign policy objectives are to promote the economic, political, and cultural regeneration of Africa; to promote the peaceful resolution of conflict in Africa; and to use multilateral bodies to ensure that developing countries' voices are heard on international issues.
 South Africa and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, G-20, and World Trade Organization.
-South Africa also participates as a key partner in the Organization for Economic Cooperation and Development's Enhanced Engagement program.
+South Africa is a member of BRICS and hosted the BRICS summit in Durban in 2013.
+It also participates as a key partner in the Organization for Economic Cooperation and Development's Enhanced Engagement program.

 South Africa maintains an embassy in the United States at 3051 Massachusetts Avenue NW, Washington, DC 20008; tel.
 (202) 232-4400.